Archang

-Archang (ارچنگ) is a neighborhood in the city of Shandiz in Shandiz District of Torqabeh and Shandiz County, Razavi Khorasan province, Iran.
+Archang (ارچنگ) is a neighborhood in the city of Shandiz in Shandiz District of Torqabeh and Shandiz County, (Note: Formerly Binalud County) Razavi Khorasan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, Archang's population was 1,830 in 523 households, when it was a village in, and the capital of, Shandiz Rural District of Torqabeh District in Mashhad County.
+At the time of the 2006 National Census, Archang's population was 1,830 in 523 households, when it was a village in, and the capital of, Shandiz Rural District in Torqabeh District of Mashhad County.
+After the census, the village was annexed by the city of Shandiz.

-After the census, the district was separated from the county in the establishment of Binalud County, (Note: Renamed Torqabeh and Shandiz County) and the rural district was transferred to the new Shandiz District.
-Archang was annexed to the city of Shandiz.
+In 2022, the district was separated from the county in the establishment of Binalud County, (Note: Renamed Torqabeh and Shandiz County) and the rural district was transferred to the new Shandiz District.